The Broadcast / Story Of The Polperro Jumper

 They were a true working fisherman’s garment – comfortable, warm and durable, with special arm gussets for free movement when hauling in the day’s catch, and a weave so tight it was practically waterproof.
 However they also took on meaning within the community, and ganseys with more intricate designs would sometimes be knitted to be worn as Sunday “best” at church.
 In fact, one design recorded during Mary Wright’s research was that of the Vicar of Morwenstow, a Reverend Robert Stephen Hawker, who would always wear a fisherman’s gansey to symbolise that he was a “fisher of men”, a reference to his role as a pastor in guiding his community.

-Behind the romance and nostalgia though, there was a more sombre need for these unique identifying patterns.
-Before the creation of the RNLI in the early 1900s, fishermen of the day faced the very real prospect of losing their lives when they ventured out to sea.
-With designs unique to each Cornish village and fishing port, should tragedy strike, a drowned sailor could be identified and their body returned to their family.
+Behind the romance and nostalgia though, there are tales that these unique identifying patterns had a more sombre use.
+Before the creation of the RNLI in 1824, fishermen of the day faced the very real prospect of losing their lives when they ventured out to sea.
+Some have theorised that with designs unique to each Cornish village and fishing port, should tragedy strike, a drowned sailor could be identified and their body returned to their family.

 An homage to those intrepid early seafarers, our own Polperro Jumper has been made in collaboration with the RNLI.
 A volunteer service with a proud 200 year history, 10% of the sales from the collection will go towards helping continue their vital work of saving lives at sea.